NWChemEx/PluginPlay/docs/source/developer/design/checkpoint_restart.rst

 - The amount of data to checkpoint can be formidable
 - Will need to checkpoint distributed objects
 - May need to checkpoint different objects at different frequencies

+  - To minimize checkpointing overhead larger objects may be checkpointed less frequently than smaller objects.

-- Serialization is the primary means of disassembling/assembling objects and thus intimately related
+- Serialization is the primary means of disassembling/assembling objects and thus intimately related to C/R

 Hardware Considerations
 =======================

 - Exascale machines include memory hierarchies that need checkpointed (e.g. burst buffers, nonvolatile memory)
-- Should be a system portable solution and not require access to the same system to restart.
+- Should checkpoints be hardware-specific (e.g. checkpoint may assume access to a certain number of processes)

+  - For immediate restart, hardware-specific checkpoints make sense, but for long-term archival the storage format needs to be platform agnostic

 PluginPlay Specific Considerations
 ==================================